High School Early Assurance Pathway

 - In no more than 250 words, please explain how you heard about occupational therapy and why you want to become a occupational therapist.

 Your resume should provide details on the following items:

 Following acceptance into the High School Early Assurance Pathway program, students will be directed by the program to submit the following information.

 - Cumulative GPA of 3.5 at the end of their 1st, 2nd and 3rd years in the Health Science program.
 (A student who fails to maintain the specified GPA forfeits High School Early Assurance Pathway status)

 - Prerequisite coursework GPA of 3.5 with no less than a B- received in any of the prerequisite coursework.
-The MOT graduate program prerequisite courses are:
+The OTD graduate program prerequisite courses are:

 - Neuroanatomy of Biological Psychology